-Even though the names sound similar, in-play betting is different than in-game betting and has much more to offer sports bettors.
+Even though the names sound similar, live betting (in-play betting) is different than in-game betting and has much more to offer sports bettors.
 In-game wagering is simply wagering on a game while it’s happening.
 Sportsbook odds for the in-game will usually only change during a timeout or commercial break.

-The subtle difference between the two betting options is that in-play wagering takes place throughout the game.
-Odds change after almost every play or possession throughout the game.
-In-play wagering is currently available for game-specific wagering opportunities.
+The subtle difference between the two betting options is that live betting takes place throughout the game.
+Odds will change after almost every play or possession throughout the game.
+Live wagering is currently available for game-specific wagering opportunities.
 There are no individual in-play wagers available for specific player propositions.
-The types of in-play wagers could and should change in the future.
+The types of live bets could and should change in the future.

-Like traditional pre-game odds, every sportsbook could have different in-play odds.
+Like traditional pre-game odds, every sportsbook could have different live betting odds.
 The probability of the in-play event occurring comes from a proprietary algorithm from the sports wagering app software developer.

-Each sportsbook operator adds their desired edge to the algorithm’s probability and odds are computed and offered to the customer.
-In-play odds may be different even if sportsbook operators use the same mobile wagering app and algorithm for their in-play odds.
+Each top online sportsbook adds their desired edge to the algorithm’s probability and odds are computed and offered to the customer.
+Live betting odds may be different even if sportsbook operators use the same mobile wagering app and algorithm for their in-play odds.

 This would be a lot of work and nearly impossible for individual bookmakers.
 Thanks to advances in technology, computers can process all of this in a matter of seconds.

-In-play wagers take place via mobile sports betting apps.
+Live bets take place via mobile sports betting apps.
 Bettors have to be very focused on both the game and odds screen when placing in-play wagers.
-There may only be a few seconds when some in-play wagers are available.
-Depending on the sport the odds change after almost every play.
-If there’s a certain number available that makes sense to bet, the opportunity may only available for 10 to 20 seconds.
+There may only be a few seconds when some live wagers are available.
+Depending on the sport, the odds change after almost every play.
+If there’s a certain number available that makes sense to bet, the opportunity may only be available for 10 to 20 seconds.

 Since the data is updated in real time, the odds should be fair.
 Each sportsbook operator places an advantage into the price of the wager so some odds may be fairer than others.
 Much like pre-game wagering it’s wise to shop around at different sportsbook operators to see which offers the best prices for In Play wagering.